avafinger/nanopi-m4-ubuntu-base-minimal/README.md

   * Kernel 4.4.167
   * Faster boot times (~7 secs)
   * gcc (Ubuntu 8.2.0-1ubuntu2~18.04) 8.2.0
-  * All dependecies updated and installed for Kodi Multimedia Theather (18rc3) - RK3399
+  * All dependencies updated and installed for Kodi Multimedia Theather (18rc3) - RK3399
-  * eDP LCD was removed from tree, for some reason EDP-1 is the main output and HDMI-1 is second monitor this can be troube if you want to install a Graphic Desktop, you get a dual header even if eDP LCD is not attached.
+  * eDP LCD was removed from the tree, for some reason, EDP-1 is the main output and HDMI-1 is the second monitor this can be trouble if you want to install a Graphics Desktop, you get a dual header even if eDP LCD is not attached.
-  * Rootfs ready to deploy Kodi Multimedia Center giving your NanoPi M4 / NEO4 a full blown Media Center (hopefully ;)
+  * Rootfs ready to deploy Kodi Multimedia Center giving your NanoPi M4 / NEO4 a full-blown Media Center (hopefully ;)

   **Instructions:**